luizpvas/luizpvas.github.io/posts/06_io_bound_parsing.md

 ![benchmark chart result in percentage](/images/06_io_bound_benchmark.png)

-Even if I managed to make the IO part instantenous, the overall performance of the initialization process would improve by +- 0,5%.
-So it is definetly not IO bound, and not worth the trouble of adding threads.
+Even if I managed to make the IO part instantaneous, the overall performance of the system would improve by +- 0,5%.
+Definetly not IO bound and not worth the trouble of adding threads.

+Ractors on the other hand...